 Purchases on account must be settled within 14-days.
 RealVNC® reserves the right to add late payment and interest charges to the balance of any outstanding accounts.

 VAT, where applicable, is included in the price.

-Customers in the European Union have the right to withdraw from the purchase within seven working days of the day after the date the item is delivered.
+Customers have the right to withdraw from the purchase within fourteen working days of the day after the date the item is delivered.
 This applies to all products except for software which has been downloaded.
 All other refunds will be given at the discretion of the Company Management.

 This section sets out when and how we use your personal information that you or others provide to us.

 If you are in the European Union or UK and your organisation requires RealVNC to sign a Data Processing Agreement in order to meet your regulatory requirements (for example, GDPR or UK GDPR) to enable you, as Data Controller, to enter into a contractual agreement to use our services, please email [email protected] and we will send our standard DPA for you to review.